 We guess that visiting this blog you are already interested in wood flooring, a fan, or at least considering the idea of how wood flooring is going to fit your style and your needs.
-And while the wood flooring market offers great variety of styles, patterns, colors, grains, textures and wood species, we can say that for the past few decades everything offered is pretty… well, we are a bit tired of it.
+And while the wood flooring market offers a great variety of styles, patterns, colours, grains, textures and wood species, we can say that for the past few decades everything offered is pretty… well, we are a bit tired of it.
 Hands down, all the offered wood floors made out of pine, walnut, oak, maple, etc. are great, high quality and really beautiful and we recommend them for sure.
 However, we are a bit not that excited of all the domestic hardwoods on the market anymore, although the variety is really impressive and there is something for anyone.
 So, we are on a search of exotic alternatives to add an interesting twist to the whole wood flooring experience.
 Here are the results of our search and what we have found:

 Not that of something really new and something you have never heard of anymore, but Jatoba is relatively new on the market and many people are still not familiar with its beauty and advantages.
 Jatoba is also known as Brazilian Cherry and it has pretty much the look of domestic Cherry hardwoods, but it is a lot harder than that and 80% harder than Red Oak.
 With Janka hardness test rating that high, Jatoba makes a really hard-wearing and long-lasting option.
-It also has a beautiful red undertones and gets even better and more beautiful with time.
+It also has beautiful red undertones and gets even better and more beautiful with time.

 As exciting and adventurous as it sounds In fact, the grain of this wood is wavy and irregular adding a really unique and one-of-a-kind rustic look to the floor.
 It gives a ton of character to your interior design and adds a special touch, being a focal point in the room.